-Data specialists in the state of Yap in the Federated States of Micronesia assessed their education management information system using a rubric with four benchmark levels that rated five aspects of system quality with 46 indicators.
+Data specialists in the state of Chuuk in the Federated States of Micronesia assessed their education management information system using a rubric with four benchmark levels that rated five aspects of system quality with 46 indicators.
 The four benchmark levels were latent (not in place), emerging (in the process of implementation), established (in place and meeting standards), and mature (an example of best practice).
-The overall system was rated as established.
-The five aspects of system quality were rated as follows:
+The overall system was rated as emerging.
+Three of the five aspects of system quality also received that rating: